-Climate change has been called the "greatest threat to human health of the 21st century" 95.
-Heatwaves, wildfires, sea-level rise, and changes in food production, amongst other effects, will significantly impact human health and wellness from respiratory disease to heat-related death to the mental health impacts of displacement and loss.
+Climate change has been called the "greatest threat to human health of the 21st century"95.
+Heatwaves,

 These impacts have been and will continue to be felt unequally across populations.
-In BC and elsewhere in the world, health impacts from climate change will put groups of people already socially disadvantaged and overburdened at a further disadvantage concerning their health96.
+In BC and elsewhere in the world, health impacts from climate change will put groups of people already socially disadvantaged and overburdened at a further disadvantage concerning their health[%].
 Further, people disproportionately impacted by climate change may have identities (e.g., socio-class and gender) that interact on multiple levels contributing to exclusion, inequity, injustice, and compounded climate impacts.

-Empowering those historically excluded from the policy process is central to climate change decision-making 97.
+Empowering those historically excluded from the policy process is central to climate change decision-making97.
 While Indigenous peoples have been mentioned repeatedly in climate policy in Canada, they are excluded from decision-making tables where plans were made, for example the Federal Climate Policy documents: the Pan-Canadian Framework for Climate Change and A Healthy Environment, A Healthy Economy.

-According to Indigenous Climate Action (2021) promises made but not yet actualized within Canadian policy development, including climate policy98:
+According to Indigenous Climate Action (2021) promises made but not yet actualized within Canadian policy development, including climate policy98.